Caravan asylum-seekers heading toward showdown as US officials say border crossing is full

 The Trump administration has been tracking the caravan since it started March 25 near the Guatemala border, calling it a threat to the U.S., in addition to promising a swift response.

-The administration has also claimed the caravan is a deliberate attempt to overwhelm U.S. legal system and the courts.
+The administration has also claimed the caravan represented a deliberate attempt to overwhelm the U.S. legal system and the courts.

 CARAVAN'S ASYLUM-SEEKERS SNUB US WARNINGS AS THEY HEAD TOWARD BORDER

-Homeland Security Secretary Kirstjen Nielsen said last week that asylum claims will be resolved "efficiently and expeditiously," but the asylum-seekers should seek it in the first safe country they reach, including Mexico.
+Homeland Security Secretary Kirstjen Nielsen said last week that asylum claims would be resolved "efficiently and expeditiously," but that the asylum-seekers should seek it in the first safe country they reach, including Mexico.

-Asylum-seekers are typically separated from their children and held up to three days at the border before being turned over to U.S. Immigration and Customs Enforcement.
+Asylum-seekers typically are separated from their children and held up to three days at the border before being turned over to U.S. Immigration and Customs Enforcement.
 If they pass an asylum officer's initial screening, they may be detained for several months until their court hearing or released with ankle monitors.

 Nearly 80 percent of asylum-seekers passed the initial screening from October through December, according to the latest numbers available, but few are likely to eventually win asylum.